What you’ll learn.

 What is a DXF file?

-DXF is another Autodesk creation launched around the same time as DWG.
-The DXF name stands for Drawing Exchange Format, and its purpose is right there in the name.
-DXF connects Autodesk files to dozens (or even hundreds) of other computer-aided drawing (CAD) and drafting programs.
+DXF was another creation from around the same time as DWG files.
+The DXF name describes its purpose — Drawing Exchange Format.
+It was designed as a bridge to connect to dozens and even hundreds of computer-aided drawing (CAD) and drafting programs.

 Learn more about DXF files